 The UW SRP managed the F.I.S.H. program, a collaboration with community organizations and public agencies on projects to advance healthy fish consumption in and around Seattle’s Duwamish River.

 Series of nine videos on fishing health, rules and regulations: available in English, Spanish, Vietnamese and Khmer (Cambodian)

 Map of fishing locations on and near the Duwamish River, with information about fishing rules in English, Spanish and Vietnamese

-The UW SRP has been involved in many activities related to fish contaminants and fish advisories over the past two decades, including:
+The UW SRP was involved in many activities related to fish contaminants and fish advisories over two decades, including: